johntcarroll/DAY-0---24-Days-Of-Vue/README.md

 ## Author: John Carroll

 I had a lot of fun coding this one.
 It is a bit fugly but I was much more interested in the game code than the styling.
+This is my first time using tailwind and I really enjoyed it.

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/aov-2022-pilot-puzzle-miz1hc)